panyan7/panyan7.github.io/_pages/personal.md

 - My hometown is Beijing, China.
 - I graduated from the Early Development Program of the [High School Affiliated to Renmin University of China (RDFZ)](https://en.wikipedia.org/wiki/High_School_Affiliated_to_Renmin_University_of_China) for talented kids.
 I was admitted one year earlier than normal, and spent 7 years there for both middle school and high school.
 - I am very interested in photography.
-I own a Sony α7R III camera.
-You can find some of my photography works on instagram, and I might upload some more shots to my website afterwards.
+I'm very interested in landscape photography and art photography (in general).
+I also enjoy iPhone photography for its convenience.
+You can find some of my photography works on my website.
-- I love listening to electronic music, especially melody-heavy ones.
-My favorite genres are melodic dubstep (Seven Lions, Illenium, Crystal Skies...) and progressive/uplifting trance (Armin van Buuren, Aly & Fila, Solarstone, Gareth Emery...). [[This is trance)]](https://www.youtube.com/watch?v=Aw3c6rr8-mU)
+- I am a huge fan of electronic music, especially melody-heavy genres like [trance music](https://en.wikipedia.org/wiki/Trance_music).
+Two songs about how artistic electronic music can be: [[deadmau5 - Strobe]](https://www.youtube.com/watch?v=tKi9Z-f6qX4), [[Ti&#235;sto - Adagio for Strings]](https://www.youtube.com/watch?v=lg99baQKNl8).
-- I love soccer.
-I watch soccer games (Champions League, La Liga, Premier League) and play soccer very often.
+- I play soccer and watch soccer games very often.
+I'm a fan of [Real Madrid](https://en.wikipedia.org/wiki/Real_Madrid_CF).

 <div class="row mt-3 justify-content-center">
     <div class="col-sm col-md-6 mt-3 mt-md-0">